 Este reporte contiene información muy importante sobre su agua potable.
 Tradúzcalo ó hable con alguien que lo entienda bien.
+Favor de comunicarse Heber Public Utility District a (760) 482-2440 para asistirlo en español.

 Heber Public Utility District (HPUD) is pleased to send you our annual Water Quality Report, which provides a summary of last year's water quality for our customers.
 We test the drinking water for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1, 2017 through December 31, 2017 and may include earlier monitoring data.
+This report shows the results of our monitoring for the period of January 1, 2019 through December 31, 2019 and may include earlier monitoring data.